Automatic translation from Google translate:

 As of today, March 2018, the Municipal Capital Gains settled from March 2014 onwards are in the contested period.
 Therefore, if during this period, this tax has been settled (by the self-assessment system) for any transfer of real estate, (Sale, donation, inheritance, the contribution of assets to a company, Swap, expropriations ….) we advise you that you challenge to the effect that, if the Constitutional Court decides that the Constitutional Court has created a “loophole” in the tax and therefore can not pay the tax in any case (whether or not you make a profit on the operation), we access the refund of the Tax paid improperly.

-This article is written by one of our independent partners in Spain, Juan, who is one of our Legal partners in Catalunya.
-Check his profile in our team section.
+This article is written by one of our independent partners in Spain, Juan, who is one of our Legal partners in Catalonia.
+Check his profile.